India’s misfired missile into Pakistan crossed paths of several passenger flights: Report

 “The bigger concern is what if it was taken as a hostile action by Pakistan?”
 Martin said, according to Bloomberg.
 “We can’t brush it under the carpet, those accountable must be held accountable.”

-On Tuesday, the news website had reported that Pakistan had prepared to launch a missile asretaliatory action after the misfire.
+On Tuesday, the news website had reported that Pakistan had prepared to launch a missile as retaliatory action after the misfire.
 Islamabad, however, held back from the retaliatory strike after a preliminary assessment suggested that something was amiss, Bloomberg quoted people “familiar to the matter” as saying.

 On March 9, Pakistan had said that a high-speed Indian missile had crashed near Mian Channu city in Khanewal district.
 Pakistani authorities said that the missile had damaged civilian property.
 However, the misfire did not cause any casualties.